About EMS Week

 Thursday is Save-A-Life Day

-• STOP THE BLEED® Day Scholarships - over $150,000 awarded to date!
+• STOP THE BLEED® Day Scholarships - over $175,000 awarded to date!
+Available for high school and college students.
 Applications now open!

 Friday is EMS Recognition Day

 To recognize your local EMS heroes and those who save lives through the EMS system.
 On EMS Recognition Day, we honor members of the EMS community who regularly go above and beyond what’s expected.
-It’s a day to give gratitude to first responders for their unwavering commitment to serve their communities.
-Plan a memorial ceremony, an awards event, a special meal, a gift-giving event and other honors for EMS Recognition Day.
+It’s a day to give gratitude to first responders for their unwavering commitment to serving their communities.
+Plan an awards event, a special meal, a gift-giving event, and other honors for EMS Recognition Day.

 Saturday is EMS Remembrance Day